emiljdd/Tweepy-SparkTwitterI/README.md

 ### Step 1

+Let's open another terminal window and start our jupyter notebook to create the following script.
+We will initiate the findspark script to locate pyspark from our original directory that it was downloaded too.

+               import findspark
+               findspark.init('/home/myspark/spark-2.1.0-bin-hadoop2.7')
+               import pyspark

 We must first load the necessary parts of pyspark that will allow us to create a SparkContext, which is the initial state to allow Spark functionality.
 Along with that we will iniate Spark Streaming, which will allow us to collect live streaming data.
 Finally, we will initiate pyspark.sql to allow SQL queries when we are retrieving the tweets for visualization.